Delphi: Roman Agora

 The first set of remains that the visitor sees upon entering the archaeological site of Delphi is the Roman Agora, which was just outside the peribolos, or precinct walls, of the sanctuary of Apollo at Delphi.
 The Roman Agora was built between the sanctuary and the Castalian Spring, approximately 500 meters away.
 This large rectangular paved square used to be surrounded by Ionic porticos on its three sides.
 The square was built in the Roman period, but the remains visible at present along the north and northwestern sides date to the Late Antique period.

 An open market was probably established, where the visitors would buy ex-votos, such as statuettes and small tripods, to leave as offerings to the gods.
 It also served as an assembly area for processions during sacred festivals.

-During the empire, statues of the emperor and other notable benefactors were erected here as evidenced by the remaining pedestals.
+During the Roman Empire, statues of the emperor and other notable benefactors were erected here as evidenced by the remaining pedestals.
 In late, Antiquity workshops of artisans were also created within the agora.